The battle of braces and bad breath

 Drinking water is a great way to get rid of bad breath, especially after a smelly meal.
 Water rinses away those food particles that get stuck in the crevices of your mouth and braces.
 It also does wonders to keep your mouth moist, which is a key in eliminating bad breath.
 When you have dry mouth, the bacteria just sit in your mouth and stench up your breath.
 Getting rid of dry mouth is step one to keeping minty fresh breath.

-Brushing your teeth is one of the most important things to eliminate and prevent bad breath, and when you have braces, it's even more necessary.
+Brushing your teeth is one of the most important things to alleviate and prevent bad breath, and when you have braces, it's even more necessary.
 Remember those crevices we were talking about?
 If they're not cleaned out properly, what do you think will happen?
 Carefully and efficiently brushing your teeth each day and night - and after large, pungent meals - can greatly decrease your probability of suffering from bad breath.
 Take a look at the ingredients in your toothpaste, and if it contains sodium lauryl sulfate, you might want to invest in another product because this dries out your mouth - and we know what happens then.
 Make sure you get to the gums, back of the tongue, inside and outside of the teeth when brushing.

 Using an alcohol free mouthwash regularly will decrease the amount of bacteria in your mouth, and it can help soothe any irritations or inflammations in your mouth.
 It's common for people with braces to experience mouth wounds or canker sores from the metal scrapping against the side of the mouth.
 These issues can cause bad breath.
 Once you're done brushing and flossing, finishing your routine with a mouthwash will really ensure your breath is fresh and clean.